product_id = 4980177469499variant_id = 33965724663867template_name =

 Which types of allergies will be tested?

+There are different types of allergies.
+A type 1 allergy, also called immediate type allergy is by far the most common type.
+Food allergies generally fall into this category.
 These type 1 allergies are associated with increased concentrations of IgE antibodies.
 The cerascreen® Food Allergy Test examines precisely these concentrations in response to 38 different foods.
 This will give you first indications of a possible allergy of the immediate type.

 What are IgE antibodies?

-How are IgE antibodes and allergies related?
+How are IgE antibodies and allergies related?

 What are the symptoms?